juliendelile/MECAGEN/README.md

 The QT library folder must be in the LIBRARY_PATH environment variable and the folder containing the Meta-Object Compiler (moc) program in the PATH environment variable.

-* (Optional but recommended)[CUDA 5.5](https://developer.nvidia.com/cuda-toolkit-55-archive) or newer
+* (Optional but recommended) [CUDA 5.5](https://developer.nvidia.com/cuda-toolkit-55-archive) or newer

 Cuda is required to enable an enhanced rendering of the simulations.
 It uses Vertex Buffer Object to interoperate with OpenGL.
 ```shell
 sudo apt-get install nvidia-cuda-toolkit
 ```

-* (Required only if no Cuda is installed)[Thrust](http://thrust.github.io/)
+* (Required only if no Cuda is installed) [Thrust](http://thrust.github.io/)

 Thrust is included with Cuda.
 Yet if you install MECAGEN without Cuda, the Thrust header library must be installed manually.
 Thrust is a C++ template library so the files just need to be copied on your system.

 ##### Compilation

-Edit the [mecagen makefile](mecagen/Makefile) by adding your installation paths for QT and (Cuda or Thrust).
+First, edit the [mecagen makefile](mecagen/Makefile) by adding your installation paths for QT and (Cuda or Thrust).

-MECAGEN used custom source code to
+Then, decide whether which custom version of MECAGEN you want to use.
+Indeed, one of the specificities of the MECAGEN platform is the possibility to integrate external customization code to simulate specific structures and behaviors such as for example extra-embryonic tissue.
+Currently, two custom version are available: the "default" custom version performs regular MECAGEN simulation without specific structures or behaviors, and the "zebrafish" custom version adds rules for the yolk cell and the enveloping layer.

-It is not currently possible to compile both mode at the same time.
-You have to choose whether you want to compile the default version
+It is not currently possible to compile both custom version at the same time so you have to choose whether you want to compile the default version

 ```shell
 make CUSTOM=default